Rackspace Cloud Sites Essentials - PHPmyAdmin Database Management Interface

 If you are working with a live website and cannot risk this password reset, contact a web developer for assistance.

 With the information described above, you’re ready to start working with the database.
-To do so, click the Online Manager link.
+Use the following steps to begin using the database.

-- Enter the user name (including the numbered prefix as shown below) and password.
+- Enter the user name (including the numbered prefix) and password.

 Note: The first part of the host name identifies the server choice.